 Can I remove unwanted messages from the live stream chat?

 To remove chat messages from a live stream, block the user who posted the message.
-We only recommend this under severe circumstances because it completely removes the attendee from your Event App or Community.
+We only recommend this under severe circumstances because it completely removes the attendee from your Event App.

 Can I show PowerPoint presentations in the Restream studio?